 2. Get a textbook.
 My favorite: Genki (second edition with a lovely MP3 CD)

-Awesome textbook which teaches you the basics of Japanese grammar in two volumes and 25 lessons .
+An awesome textbook which teaches you the basics of Japanese grammar in two volumes and 25 lessons.
 Everything is very well explained with lots of example sentences, recurring characters who take part in various short stories and the exact right amount of vocabulary for each section.
-The MP3 Cd contains the text and vocabulary read out loud which is crucial to work on your listening comprehension in an early stage.
+The MP3 Cd contains the text and vocabulary read out loud which is crucial to work on your listening comprehension at an early stage.
 It won’t get more easy when you wait with this step, trust me.
 There is also a corresponding workbook available but there is more than enough stuff to practice within the main book itself.

 Still, I got both workbooks and went through them as well.
 Each one is accompanied with an MP3 Cd (in the same manner like the main textbook) which contains all the text and dialogue spoken by a native speaker.
 If you got both down and the main books, basic Japanese grammar shouldn’t be a hurdle for you anymore.
 To sum it up, you don’t need the workbooks but some extra practice never hurts, right.
 Your call.